xapp-ai/documentation/docs/development/api/runtime.md

 ### GET /cms/suggestions

 Get autocomplete suggestions, you must provide query parameters `key=` and `queryText=`.
 Key is from the respective channel the suggestions are being served from.
+Additionally, you can filter by types, `type=INTENT,FAQ` will just return model and FAQ based suggestions while omitting HISTORICAL.
+Excluding `type=` defaults to returning all three.